rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/local-communication-broker.md

 takes precedence.
 Make sure that the latter network interface falls in the same network as that defined in the dependent broker deployment.

+When the local communication broker reboots or reconnects to a network connection, the broker can change its
+IP address.
+The broker's IP address will not be the same as the one before rebooting or reconnecting.
+In production-like scenarios, it is recommended for the broker to not change its IP address.
+Hence, assign a static IP address to the local communication broker.

 {{% notice info %}}
 Follow this walkthrough to
 [deploy a local communication broker](/build-solutions/sample-walkthroughs/local-communication/).